VRichardJP/ament_cmake_extension/README.md

 - including, installing and exporting your include directories.
 - building, installing and exporting your targets.

 There are a lot of things to think about and to write.
-It is easy to miss a few, although it is essentially the same thing over and over.
+It is easy to miss some, although it is essentially the same thing over and over.
 The Ament CMake Extension package solves this issue with the `ament_ex` macros.
-With the `ament_ex` macros, to build is to install, is to export; to link a dependency is to export it; and so on.
+With the `ament_ex` macros, to build is to install, is to export; to fetch and link a dependency is to export it; and so on.

 ## Why not `ament_auto`?